 My writing’s curiosities are generational and racial trauma, toxicity in gender dynamics, performance, and mental health.
 I was a 2019 Lambda Fellow and my work has appeared in Black Warrior Review, DIAGRAM, and TAYO.
 I have been nominated for a Pushcart Prize, Best of the Net, and was short-listed for the 2020 Tarpaulin Sky Book Award.
 I have presented my writing and art at University of Wisconsin-Madison, UC Berkeley, National Louis University, The University of Manchester, and elsewhere.

 With my students, we build scenes to music, we experiment with new revision techniques, and exhaust our web browsers with research.
 I encourage my students to use critical analysis, self-reflection, and pattern recognition to become stronger readers and then editors of their wiring.

-- The Unfortunates, Houghton Mifflin Harcourt (US) and Borough Press (UK), forthcoming.
+- The Unfortunates, Houghton Mifflin Harcourt (US) and Borough Press (UK), 2022.

 - Of This Our Country: Acclaimed Nigerian writers on the home, identity and culture they know, Harper Collins (CA) and Borough Press (UK), 2021.